kemalincekara/Broadlink.NET/README.md

  * Scan devices on the local network
  * Get the temperature
  * IR or RF learning mode
- * OneClick, send commands with ID parameters from the desktop shortcut.
+ * OneClick, send commands with Key parameters from the desktop shortcut.
  * Import data from Broadlink eControl App

 Usage OneClick